pytroll/fogpy/doc/source/quickstart.rst

     the European Environmental Agency (`EEA`_).
     Although this can be read by Satpy using the ``generic_image`` reader, the Fogpy composite reads this as a static image.
-The path to this image is defined in the Fogpy ``etc/composites/seviri.yaml`` file.
+The path to this image needs to be  defined in the Fogpy ``etc/composites/seviri.yaml`` file.

 We create a scene in which we load